nhirrle/aem-axx/README.md

 mvn org.apache.maven.plugins:maven-install-plugin:3.1.0:install-file -Dfile={aem-axx-pkg.path} -DlocalRepositoryPath=./all/repository/ -Dpackaging=zip -DgeneratePo
 m=true
 ```
+6. Confirm that package installation succeeds by running `mvn clean install -PautoSinglePackage` on your local AEM instance.
 6. Commit and push the changes to your adobe git, afterwards run a deployment with Cloud Manager.